MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 You must use the web based authentication flow for the following:

 * Embedded content pages in tabs.
-* Configuration page, task module, and message extension.
+* Configuration page, dialog, and message extension.
-* Conversational bot with a task module.
+* Conversational bot with a dialog.

 According to the updated SameSite restrictions, a browser doesn't add a cookie to an already authenticated web site if the link derives from an external site.
 You must ensure your authentication cookies are marked for cross site usage `SameSite=None; Secure` or ensure that a fallback is in place.